-Yes, all types of gatherings - except direct instruction - are subject the gathering limits of the county in which the college is located.
+Yes, all types of gatherings - except direct instruction - are subject to the gathering limits of the county in which the college is located.
+Those limits are spelled out in the Safe Start Washington plan.
 As of Sept.
-16, 2020, the gathering limit is 10 people for phase 3 counties and five people in phase 2 counties.
+28, 2020, the gathering limit is 10 people for phase 3 counties and five people in phase 2 counties.
 In modified phase 1 counties, the limit is 5 people and only outdoors.